fabio-cumbo/GDCWebApp4Galaxy/README.md

 ![Job running](https://github.com/fabio-cumbo/GDCWebApp4Galaxy/raw/master/images/gdcwebapp_step3.png "Job running")

 #### [Step 4]: GDCWebApp Job Tracker
-While the job is running we could monitor its progress using the GDCWebApp Job Tracker bu submitting the Job Key on the official [GDCWebApp page](http://bioinf.iasi.cnr.it/gdcwebapp/).
+While the job is running we could monitor its progress using the GDCWebApp Job Tracker by submitting the Job Key on the official [GDCWebApp](http://bioinf.iasi.cnr.it/gdcwebapp/) page.
 The user will be redirected to the tracking page in which the current status of the job is reported.

 ![GDCWebApp Job Tracking](https://github.com/fabio-cumbo/GDCWebApp4Galaxy/raw/master/images/gdcwebapp_step4.png "GDCWebApp Job Tracking")